Hazmat paint Storage lockers

 Paint storage requirements are based on flammability and flash points.
 Oil-based paints are considered flammable, while latex-based paints are not considered flammable.
 NFPA considers paints to be a Category 3 Flammable Substance, the latter classification having a flash point that ranges from 73°F to 140°F

-Incorrect storage of Hazmat material could result in the following setbacks:
+Incorrect storage of paints could result in the following setbacks:

 - Risking your employee’s health and life from improper storage